rakeshkolpepatil/Notes/C++_Notes.md

     //         123.45679
     ```

-### Special Behavior of Floating Point Numbers (vs Integers)
+### `Special Behavior of Floating Point Numbers (vs Integers)`
-- There are few things that you can do with floating point numbers that can not be done with integers such as
+There are few things that you can do with floating point numbers that can not be done with integers such as

-1. Diving by zero -
+#### 1. Diving by zero -
 - In integer arithmetic, division by zero causes a runtime error or crash.
 - In floating-point arithmetic, dividing by zero yields Infinity (positive or negative):